I’m interested in both Global Health and Epidemiology and Translational Sciences. Which PhD program is right for me?

 Connecting with a UCSF faculty member who can support your doctoral work or serve as a research advisor will strengthen your application, but is not required.
-In your application, you will be asked to submit the names of UCSF faculty you have contacted prior to completing the application.
-You will be required to describe your research aims in the application.
+In your application, you will be asked to submit the names of UCSF faculty you have contacted or wish to contact, and you will be required to describe your research aims.
 It is essential that you are aware of the type of global health research conducted at UCSF when drafting your application.

 How do I find research projects at UCSF that fall within my area of research interest?

 - UCSF Profiles: Search under topics like "South Africa" or "policy" or "malaria"

-- Institute for Global Health Sciences Database: search under key words like country names or diseases
+- Institute for Global Health Sciences Global Research Projects: Search under keywords like country names or diseases

 - IGHS Faculty Affiliate List